-Scotland coach Andy Robinson has been
+Scotland coach Andy Robinson has been seeking an experienced coach.

 Johnson added: "When I joined the region I had a remit to help set-up systems that would enable us to bring through home grown talent, coaches and players, a challenge I've thoroughly enjoyed getting my teeth into over the last three years.